MoQel/QuaK/README.md

 ### Hybrid Workflow (Debugger-Friendly)

-**Recommended for backend development.** This allows you to run the backend in your IDE with a debugger while using Docker for the database.
+**Recommended for backend development.** This allows you to run the backend in your IDE or via terminal with a debugger while using Docker for the database.

 1. **Start Database:**